What is Release to Manufacturing or RTM?

 Bill of Materials (BOM) & Parts

-There are different types of Bills of Materials, and they will all work, as long as they have all the information for every part you need to build your product.
+There are different types of Bills of Materials, and they will all work if they have the information for every part you need to build your product.

 Production Fixtures, Tools & Packaging

-The RTM Standards goes beyond the actual building of your product.
-It also needs address any production fixtures or tooling that may be needed to build your product.
+The RTM Standards go beyond the actual building of your product.
+It also needs to address any production fixtures or tooling that may be needed to build your product.

-And then it needs to outline in detail every aspect of the packaging that will be used in delivering the product.
-How will the product be packaged.
+It also needs to detail the packaging that will be used for the product.
 Will it have a branded box?
 Will the package be able to protect the product during delivery?
-What else will go into the box?
+Was there testing to demonstrate the packaging design?
+What else will go into the box (e.g., power cords, instruction manuals, warranty cards)?

-These and other questions all need to be answered before go to manufacturing.
+These questions all need to be answered before the manufacturing process can be considered complete.

 Receiving, Inspection & Documentation

-As parts come in, there needs to be process for receiving and documenting the parts.
-This process may vary depending on the complexity of the part and delivery history of the supplier.
+As parts come in, there must be a process for receiving and inspecting the parts to determine if they are the correct parts, correctly manufactured.
+This process may vary depending on the complexity of the part, delivery history of the supplier, whether it is a custom part or an off-the-shelf part.

 Calibration & Testing Procedures